top of page

 About my blogs

-I discuss topics related to pain management in an accessible way for anyone who wants to know more about this fascinating and poorly understood area of medicine, including healthcare professionals, patients, and students.
+I discuss topics related to pain management in an accessible manner for anyone interested in this fascinating yet often misunderstood area of medicine, including healthcare professionals, patients, and students.

-My purpose is solely educational and non-profit.
-While I aim to make the best use of the available scientific evidence, the content of my blogs primarily reflects my personal opinion.
+My goal is purely educational and non-profit.
+While I strive to utilize the best available scientific evidence, the content of my blogs primarily reflects my personal opinions.

 Search